 Highlights of the issue include:

-the verses by Akif Samad (Azerbaijan) under the heading of “Azerbaijan Literature”;
+- Poems by Ali Karim under the heading of “Azerbaijan Literature”;

 For Khazar readers: copies of the edition are available on the stands below:

 Kiosk Press – Elmler Akademiyası metro station, 19 Huseyn Javid Avenue;

 Kiosk Press – Nariman Narimanov metro station, 122 Agha Neymatulla Street;

 Kiosk Press – Icheri Sheher metro station, Istiglaliyyat Street;

 Kiosk Press – Nizami metro station, Alibey Huseynzade Street;

 Kiosk Press – Hazi Aslanov metro station, 41 Khudu Mammadov Street, and on other newsstands at metro stations.